 The first half of the manuscript feels like it is setting up the first comparison, but the latter is what ends up being done – but it is not clearly stated, the reader is left to figure it out.
 This manuscript compares two ILP solvers (Gurobi and SYMPHONY) with Marxan.
 Marxan is a specific implementation of a simulated annealing algorithm, and is built from a very specific problem formulation.
 I do not think it is fair to claim this is a comparison of ILP solvers and simulated annealing in general for conservation planning problems, it is a comparison between ILP solvers and Marxan.

 Thank you for this comment.
 We have added the word Marxan in several places in the abstract and reworded part of the Introduction to make it clearer that we compared the Marxan formulation of the min set objective function using SA and EILP.
-We hope this, as well ass adding more information on the mathematical formulation of the problem will help clarify what we did.
+We hope this, as well as adding more information on the mathematical formulation of the problem will help clarify what we did.

 3. In Materials and Methods, it would be very useful to introduce the problem being solved in either the first or second section.
 The last parag of the introduction mentions a ‘systematic planning problem’, but it is not yet clear what this actually means in this context.